Stacy Keibler: Personal life

-Keibler's boyfriend of five years from 1994 to 1999, Kris Cumberland, was a wrestling fan who first got her interested in wrestling, and they would sometimes go to WCW and WWF events within two hours’ drive of Baltimore.
-In 2000, after winning $10,000 in the contest to become a part of the Nitro Girls, Keibler used the money to buy season tickets for the Baltimore Ravens, the team for which she cheers and was a former cheerleader.
+Keibler's boyfriend of five years from 1994 to 1999, Kris Cumberland, was a wrestling fan who first got her interested in wrestling, and they would sometimes go to WCW and WWF events within two hours' drive of Baltimore.
+In 2000, after winning $10,000 in the contest to become a part of The Nitro Girls, Keibler used the money to buy season tickets for the Baltimore Ravens, the team for which she cheers and was a former cheerleader.
 In 2000, Keibler dated David Flair during their time together in WCW.

-From 2001 to 2005, Keibler dated Andrew "Test" Martin while they both worked together in the WWF/WWE.
+From 2001 to 2005, Keibler dated Test while they both worked together in the WWF/WWE.
 Keibler moved to Los Angeles in 2004, where she was roommates with Torrie Wilson.
 In June 2005, Keibler was reported to be in a relationship with actor Geoff Stults.
 The pair appeared together on MTV's Punk'd, with Keibler as the recipient of the prank.
-Keibler and Stults were part-owners of the now defunct Hollywood Fame, a 2006 expansion franchise of the American Basketball Association.
+Keibler and Stults were part-owners of the now defunct Hollywood Fame, a 2006 expansion franchise of the American Basketball Association (ABA).
 The team went defunct after only one season.
 Stults and Keibler split in 2010.
+In 2006, Keibler suffered a sezuire.
+She had a tonic clonic sezuire.
+She was hospitalised but was later sent home.

 Keibler started dating George Clooney in July 2011.
 Clooney and Keibler ended their relationship in July 2013.

 Keibler began dating Future Ads CEO Jared Pobre in fall 2013, though they had been friends for several years previously.
 They were married on March 8, 2014, in Mexico.
 They have two daughters and a son.